Kiranendra/django-demo/README.md

 			'home.apps.HomeConfig',
 		]

     17-a: The last line that is added will be found when we navigate to the `home` directory and open `apps.py`.
-We can find the `HomeConfig` function there.
+We have to add the `HomeConfig` function there.
 It looks like this:

 		from django.apps import AppConfig